NVIDIA/NeMo-Curator/README.md

 curated_dataset = curation_pipeline(dataset)
 ```

-### Explore NeMo Curator Tutorials
+## Explore NeMo Curator Tutorials

 To get started with NeMo Curator, you can follow the tutorials available here: [Tutorials]
 (https://github.com/NVIDIA/NeMo-Curator/tree/main/tutorials).
 These tutorials include:

-+- tinystories which focuses on data curation for training from scratch.
+- `tinystories` which focuses on data curation for training from scratch.
-+- peft-curation which focuses on data curation for parameter-efficient fine-tuning use-cases.
+- `peft-curation` which focuses on data curation for parameter-efficient fine-tuning use-cases.

-### Python Modules
+## Access Python Modules

 NeMo Curator provides a collection of robust Python modules that you can chain together to construct your entire data curation pipeline.
 You can run these modules on your local machine or in a distributed compute environment like SLURM without the need to make modifications.